On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Introduction

 This work establishes such a framework, providing a rigorous theoretical foundation for RLVR in LLM post-training.
-Our key contributions are: \begin{itemize} \item {\bf Unified RLVR theory:} We develop a principled framework for RLVR under binary rewards, introducing the \emph{Gradient Gap} to characterize the improvement direction from low- to high-reward responses. \item {\bf Convergence guarantees:} We prove the existence of a sharp step-size threshold that separates stable convergence from divergence, providing clear guidance for safe hyperparameter tuning. \item {\bf Length- and success-aware learning rates:} Our theory shows that the effective learning rate must shrink with output length and adapt to task difficulty, offering a theoretical explanation for the stabilizing effect of heuristics such as length normalization and clarifying why fixed step sizes can cause stagnation. \end{itemize}
+Our key contributions are: \begin{itemize} \itemsep = -.05em \item {\bf Unified RLVR theory:} We develop a principled framework for RLVR under binary rewards, introducing the \emph{Gradient Gap} to characterize the improvement direction from low- to high-reward responses.
+Our theory applies to {\bf any policy gradient-based method}, and thus describes training behavior of methods such as REINFORCE and GRPO. \item {\bf Convergence guarantees:} We prove the existence of a sharp step-size threshold separating convergence from divergence, providing clear guidance for safe hyperparameter tuning. \item {\bf Length- and success-aware learning rates:} Our theory shows that the effective learning rate must shrink with output length and adapt to task difficulty, offering a theoretical explanation for the stabilizing effect of heuristics such as length normalization and clarifying why fixed step sizes can cause stagnation. \item {\bf Empirical validation:} We validate our theory through bandit simulations and LLM experiments, including fine-tuning Qwen2.5-Math-7B on GSM8K, DeepScaleR, and DAPO-17k datasets with GRPO, demonstrating close alignment between theory and practice. \end{itemize}